IT50/book/en/theory/binary-data.md

 ## Bit and Byte

 A single digit in the data above represents a **bit**.
-Its symbol is a lowercase **b** (or for better discrimination, **bit**).
 A bit has only two possible values, “off” and “on”, and we use 0 and 1 to represent them.
-The data above contains 64 bits.

 A **byte** is 8 bits long.
-Its symbol is an uppercase **B**.
 Today's computers know bytes inherently.
 Computers process a multiple of bytes at once.
 They also recognize the positions where bytes start.
 Bytes are usually only used as a whole.
 Incomplete bytes do not exist.

 The example data are these bytes: